srobo/j5/README.md

 ## Contributions

 This project is released under the MIT Licence.
-For more information, please see `LICENCE`.
+For more information, please see `LICENSE`.

 `j5 contributors` refers to the people listed in the `CONTRIBUTORS` file.